activeadmin/activeadmin/CONTRIBUTING.md

 Make sure you're using a recent ruby and have the `bundler` gem installed, at least version `1.14.3`.

-You'll also need chrome and [chromedriver] installed in order to run cucumber scenarios.
+You'll also need chrome installed in order to run cucumber scenarios.

 Now install the development dependencies: